Obesity and Breast Cancer

 Since lymph node involvement is almost always associated with a poorer prognosis, it is possible that women with proportionally greater upper body fat in fact have a more favorable outlook.

 It is possible that a woman’s level of fat could exert a small influence on the prognosis, but not the original cause.
-All in all, we conclude that BMI and body composition measurements exert zero-to-minimal influence on breast cancer development, and such conjectures are simply unfounded connections made between observed co-existent health issues.
+All in all, we conclude that BMI and body composition measurements exert zero-to-minimal influence on breast cancer development.
+Furthermore, such claims are simply random connections between observable co-existent health issues.

 Mammogram Accuracy: Do Obese women more commonly screen positive for breast cancer?

 Breast cancer information sources sometimes imply that mammograms are more difficult to read for obese women, and this leads to missed diagnosis and untreated tumors.
 This assertion is completely false.
-Mammograms in obese women are easier to interpret and cancers are more easily found.
-But, that can lead to higher cancer detection rate of smaller curable cancers.
+Radiographers find cancers more easily on mammograms of obese women because they are easier to interpret.
+Thus, this leads to higher detection rates of smaller curable cancers.
 Interpreting those statistics out of context can make it seem like obese women have “more cancer“.

-It has also been suggested that obese women screening for breast cancer may be up to three times more likely to have the tumor detected at a later, more advanced disease stage.
+Another suggestion is that obese women, on breast cancer screening, are up to three times more likely to have breast cancers at a more advanced stage of disease.
 This is misleading statement.
-It can be more difficult for an obese woman to check for lumps in her breast, so by the time it is noticed and she goes for a mammogram, the tumor is at a larger, more advanced stage.
+It can be more difficult for an obese woman to check for lumps in the breast.
+Thus, by the time the lump shows and she goes for a mammogram, the tumor is at a larger, more advanced stage.

 Obesity can influence hormone levels